praetorian-inc/trudy/README.md

     `go install`

 2. Run the Trudy binary as root.
-This starts the listener.
+This starts the listeners.
+If you ran the iptables commands above, iptables will forward traffic destined for port 443 to port 6443.
+Trudy listens on this port and expects traffic coming into this port to be TLS.
+All other TCP connections will be forwarded through port 6666.

+    `sudo $GOPATH/bin/trudy`

 3. Setup your host machine to use the virtual machine as its router.
 You should see connections being made in Trudy's console but not notice any traffic issues on the host.

 ###Coming soon
 * Instead of PrettyPrint, define serialize and deserialize.
 This could allow plug and play for other interfaces.
 * Implement a UDP pipe.
+* Command line flags for easy customization.

 ##Coming at some point
 * A GUI that can allow for manual intercept and modification.